FBA SKU Profitability in NetSuite: How to Track True Margins

 By moving away from broad fee summaries and embracing granular, native transaction posting, you transform NetSuite from a simple accounting tool into a strategic growth engine.
 You can confidently double down on high-margin products, optimize your FBA inventory levels, and cut underperforming SKUs before they drain your resources.

 Ready to see your true margins?
-Explore how Entriwise automates Amazon SKU Profitability for NetSuite.
-If you are also selling on Shopify, see our Shopify NetSuite integration guide for multi-channel profitability.
+Explore our FBA SKU profitability software or see how we connect directly to your ERP via our Amazon NetSuite integration.
+If you are also selling on Shopify, see our Shopify NetSuite connector for multi-channel profitability.

 Frequently Asked Questions (FAQ)

 NetSuite can calculate Gross Profit (Sales minus COGS) natively if your inventory is set up correctly.
-However, it cannot attribute Amazon-specific fees (Referral, FBA, Storage) to individual products without a specialized connector like Entriwise to map those costs at the SKU level.
+However, it is highly inefficient to force Amazon-specific fees (Referral, FBA, Storage) into individual products within NetSuite.
+Instead, a specialized platform like Entriwise maps those costs at the SKU level in its own database and combines them with NetSuite COGS for accurate reporting in its dashboard.

-Why is FIFO COGS important for Amazon profitability?
+Why is FIFO COGS important for FBA SKU profitability?

 FIFO (First-In, First-Out) ensures that your profit calculations reflect the actual cost of the inventory you just sold.
 If your supplier raised prices or your inbound freight costs increased, FIFO captures this immediately, providing a more accurate margin than “Average Cost” which can lag behind reality.